-Determining the County Office's Compliance with the Contribution Requirement for EC Section 17070.75 - Ongoing and Major Maintenance/Restricted Maintenance Account (OMMA/RMA)

-NOTE: EC Section 17070.75 requires the county office to deposit into the account a minimum amount equal to or greater than three percent of the total unrestricted general fund expenditures and other financing uses for that fiscal year.

-DATA ENTRY: All data are extracted or calculated.
-If standard is not met, enter an X in the appropriate box and enter an explanation, if applicable.

-Budgeted Unrestricted Expenditures and Other Financing Uses (Form 01, Resources 0000-1999, Objects 1000-7999) 3% Required Minimum Contribution (Unrestricted Budget times 3%) Budgeted Contribution 1 to the Ongoing and Major Maintenance Account Status Ongoing and Major Maintenance/Restricted Maintenance Account 294,500,064.00 8,835,001.92 8,835,002.00 Met

-1 Fund 01, Resource 8150, Objects 8900-8999

-If standard is not met, enter an X in the box that best describes why the minimum required contribution was not made:

-Not applicable (county office does not participate in the Leroy F. Greene School Facilities Act of 1998) Other (explanation must be provided)
+Education Code Sections 52000(u)(1) and 17002(u)(1).
+Determining the County Office's Compliance with the Contribution Requirement for EC Section 17070.75 - Ongoing and Major Maintenance/Restricted Maintenance Account (OMMA/RMA) NOTE: EC Section 17070.75 requires the county office to deposit into the account a minimum amount equal to or greater than three percent of the total unrestricted general fund expenditures and other financing uses for that fiscal year. al unrestricted general DATA ENTRY: All data are extracted or calculated.
+If star ndard is not met, ent er an X in the appropriate box and enter an explanation, i f applicable.
+Budgeted Unrestricted Expenditures and Other Financing Uses (Form 01, Resources 0000-1999, Objects 1000-7999) 3% Required Minimum Contribution (Unrestricted Budget times 3%) Budgeted Contribution 1 to the Ongoing and Major Maintenance Account Status Ongoing and M Major Maintenance/Restricted Maintenance A Account 294,500,064.00 8,835,001.92 8,835,002.00 Met 1 Fund 01, Resource 8150, Objects 8900-8999 If standard is r not met, enter an X in the box that best des cribes why the minin num required contribution was s not made: Not applicable (county office Other (explanation must be e Leroy F. Greene School Fa acilities Act of 1998) Explanation: (required if NOT met and Other is marked)

-Explanation:

-equired if NOT met

-nd Other is marked)

-(required if NO

-and Other is ma